 Both cities are requiring people to show proof of a negative PCR or antigen test taken by a medical professional within the past 72 hours.
 Rapid at-home tests will not be accepted.
 "There is really no way if you're taking a rapid test at home to be able to match up the results with the actual person taking the test," said Heidi Ritchie, interim health commissioner in Minneapolis.
 "It's very easy to take a picture of the strip that is your testing results and share it with other people and put it on Facebook or whatnot."

-When does the policy take effect?
+When did the policy take effect?

 Jan.
 19 at places where tickets aren't required, and Jan.
 26 for ticketed events.
 St. Paul's order will expire in 40 days, at which point Carter said the city will re-evaluate the policy.
 Frey didn't specify an end date but said he expects the new requirements to be temporary.